The 2023 - 2024 Pre-K Registration window is April 3 - April 21, 2023.

 Dickson County Schools currently offers two early childhood programs.
 Both programs are state certified and implement the Tennessee Early Learning Developmental Standards (TN-ELDS).

 The Preschool Peer Program is a Pre-K program that is designed to meet the needs of children ages three (3) to five (5) years old who require special education services within a Pre-K classroom setting.
 This program also includes typically developing peer students.
 The program is free for students with disabilities and placement within a classroom is determined by the student's IEP team.
 Tuition cost for peers will be $20.00 per week for the 2023 - 2024 school year.
-A peer student models the age-appropriate speech, language, social, and behavior skills, for children with delays in the classroom.
+A peer student models the age-appropriate speech, language, social, and behavior skills for children with delays and specific educational needs, in the classroom.
 All peer students must be three (3) or four (4) by July 1st of the enrolling school year and fully toilet-trained to participate in the program.
 Peers must also have transportation to/from the school.
-This program runs Monday- Thursday in half day sessions: 7:45 - 10:45 (AM) and 11:30 - 2:30 (PM).
+This program runs Monday - Thursday in half day sessions: 7:45 - 10:45 (AM) and 11:30 - 2:30 (PM).
 All peer applicants will be scheduled to participate in a developmental screening prior to acceptance into the program.
 School registration should not occur until approval is given from the classroom teacher.
 Please visit the linked Preschool Peer Program webpage for more information, including application information.
-The Peer Program is offered at Centennial Elementary School, Charlotte Elementary School, Oakmont Elementary School, and White Bluff Elementary School.
+The Peer Program is offered at Centennial Elementary School, Charlotte Elementary School, Oakmont Elementary School, Stuart-Burns Elementary, and White Bluff Elementary School.

 Voluntary Pre-K Program

 Five elementary schools offer the VPK program: Dickson Elementary School, Oakmont Elementary School, Stuart-Burns Elementary School, Vanleer Elementary School, and White Bluff Elementary School.

-For more information regarding either of these programs, please contact Dickson County Early Learning Specialist- Brooke Parham at (615) 446-2085 or email [email protected].
+For more information regarding either of these programs, please contact Dickson County Early Learning Coordinator- Brooke Parham at (615) 446-2085 or email [email protected].